-This week, my colleague Dr. Julie Kunselman worked diligently to collate and analyze a flurry of data from our partners’ stakeholder feedback surveys.
+Dr. Julie Kunselman, Studer Education Leader of Research and Development, works diligently to collate and analyze a flurry of data from our partners’ stakeholder feedback surveys.
 Our Studer Education partner districts assess parent satisfaction, employee engagement, and district support to schools through online survey tools that we’ve designed.
 These tools are one method of gathering data about an organization, particularly our employees’ and families’ perceptions.

-I provide an extra set of eyes, reviewing each survey report for clarity and effective communication of results.
-As I considered the data and comments these reports provide to our partner districts, I thought of Dr. Jeff Howard, founder of the Efficacy Institute and writer of the quote above.
+Our leader coaches provide an extra set of eyes, reviewing each survey report for clarity and effective communication of results.
+When considering the data and comments these reports provide to our partner districts, we are reminded of Dr. Jeff Howard, founder of the Efficacy Institute.
 In a post titled Feedback is Fundamental, Dr. Howard differentiated between data and feedback.
 To make their data into feedback, our partners must read their survey reports and ask themselves Dr. Howard’s third question, “What must I work on to improve?”

 In doing so, our partner leaders become lead learners for their communities.
 These superintendents and their teams demonstrate openness to criticism, a willingness to listen, and a commitment to self and organizational improvement.
 They strive to learn what needs to improve, they strategize for how to make things better, and they implement new actions.
 Once the leader of an organization shows him or herself as a learner, every district employee has a model to follow, and an opportunity to learn, too.
 Making your data into feedback is “absolutely essential” for the continuous improvement of our selves, our systems, and our results.